qodeca/Encryption/README.md

 # Encryption
-SwiftUI framework for data encryption and decryption with AES and RSA
+Swift framework for data encryption and decryption with AES and RSA